zedr/pycon17-bitcoin/PITCHME.md

 ---
 # Act 2: asymmetric encryption
+## How to share a secret between far away strangers?

 ---
-# Symmetric encryption
+# Plan A: use a shared secret key

 ---
-# One-time pads
+## One-time pads

 ![](assets/otp.jpg)